Denver Pioneers men's ice hockey: Armstrong era

 Armstrong came to DU and guaranteed an NCAA title within three years, and did it in his second year.
-The team, using Armstrong's coaching pipeline to ex-Junior players in Canada, took a year to get going, but by 1958 the DU team started firing on all cylinders.
+Using Armstrong's coaching pipeline to ex-junior players in Canada, it took a year to get going, but by 1958, the Pioneers were firing on all cylinders.
 Denver won its first conference title (tying with North Dakota) and received the second western seed for its first NCAA tournament bid.
-Denver did not let the bright lights stun them as they rolled through the competition, winning both games 6–2 and taking their first NCAA National Title in Minneapolis.
+Denver did not let the bright lights stun them as they rolled through the competition, winning both games 6–2 to gain their first NCAA national title in Minneapolis.
 The next season, an argument between conference members over the recruitment of Canadian players who had played junior hockey, caused the WIHL to collapse and left Denver without a conference.
 Denver struggled to fill out its schedule and though DU finished with the best record of any western team (22–5–1) their competition was so paltry that the Pioneers were passed over in favor of North Dakota (who had taken three of four matches between them) for the NCAA tournament with Big Ten champion Michigan State receiving the other bid.
 After that disaster, all teams that had been in the WIHL restarted the conference under a new name (WCHA) and instituted a playoff among other reforms.
 Because the matter of recruitment was left unchanged, Denver was able to take full advantage and build their program into the dominant power for the duration of the decade.